rschristopher/ischristtrue.com/src/modern-views/index.md

 ~ Genesis 3:4,5

 *"ye shall be as gods",*
- Nietzsche's entire philosophy can be summed up by that serpent in Genesis.
+And with that,
+ Nietzsche's entire philosophical
+ journey takes us all the way
+ back to that same serpent
+ in the garden.